Follow these essential tips and you may come home from your daily commute with your sanity intact!

 Monitor fluid levels

 It's always important to regularly maintain your car to ensure safe driving at any time of the year.
 Simple things like making sure you've enough fuel to reach your destination - you can easily be caught out by the side of the motorway if you come across an accident and you're sitting in a long tailback.
+If you're driving an electric car know where your nearest charging point is too.